Coronavirus Small Business Survival Guide

 NJEDA Small Business Assistance Loans

 The N.J.
-Economic Development Authority (NJEDA) begins accepting applications for its Small Business Emergency Assistance Loans today.
-The $10 million program will provide working capital loans of up to $100,000 to small and mid-size businesses.
+Economic Development Authority (NJEDA) begins accepting applications for Phase 4 of its Small Business Emergency Assistance Loans on April 19, 2021.
+The Small Business Emergency Assistance Grant Program will provide grants of up to $20,000 to small and mid-size businesses and non-profits.
+Pre-Registration for the Phase 4 NJEDA Small Business Emergency Assistance Grant Program will remain open until 5 p.m.
+EST on April 29, 2021.

 Unemployment Info for freelancers, independent contractors and gig workers